mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ## step 6

-We let ginger water to boil until it is reduced to 1 cup of water.
-It takes roughly 10-15 mins of medium flame.
+Let ginger water boil until it is reduced to 1 cup of water.
+It takes roughly 10-15 mins of medium flame (boil in high flame if you are impatient like me).

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s6.jpg)

 ## step 7

-We want to want to boil it until it is reduced to one cup like this.
+Boil it until it is reduced to one cup like this.
 You will see change in colour
 ![]({{ site.baseurl }}/images/ginger-tea-pics/s7.jpg)

 ## step 8